-The program offers synchronous online sessions during Residency Week 1 and in each term, which are dedicated to supporting learners in developing their Education Philosophy and Capstone Portfolio (or Education Dossier) overview.
-The term-by-term workshops are open invitations for students to engage with peers and faculty to further develop their Philosophy and Dossier, regardless of its stage of development.
+Students are to assemble these pieces using the provided Dossier Template (See Section 3.6), which offers space for the student to describe how the pieces tie together with the themes and concepts that define their educational perspectives.
+The program offers synchronous online sessions during Residency Week I and in each term, which are dedicated to supporting learners in developing their Capstone Portfolio (or Education Dossier).
+The term-by-term workshops are open invitations for students to engage with peers and faculty to further develop their Dossier, regardless of its stage of development.
 Each term, the Program Office will issue a reminder and a link for students to indicate their intention to attend that term's session.